Policy and Procedure

 Students pursuing their second undergraduate degree are awarded based on federal requirements.
 Second degree students are not Pell Grant eligible and must be offered undergrad loan types and amounts.
 This policy applies to Undergraduate Students only.

-Students, who receive any form of financial aid, have certain rights and responsibilities.
-Students mustbe in a degree seeking programto be eligible to receive federal aid.
-Non-degree seeking students may apply for private loan funding.
-For a list of private lenders, click on Types of Aid, Private Education loans.
+Students, who receive any form of financial aid, have terms and conditions to which they must adhere to.
+Students must be in a degree seeking program to be eligible to receive federal aid.